AI-SmartTalk/aismarttalk-react-hooks/README.md

 A collection of high-quality, reusable React hooks for integrating [AI Smarttalk](https://aismarttalk.tech)'s [AI Agents](https://aismarttalk.tech) into your react application.
 This library provides hooks for managing chat messages, user state, and chat instance initialization with robust error handling, token validation, and localStorage persistence.

+## 1.1.1

+- Fix hardcoded urls in getChatModel
+- Refactor and remove duplicated code

 ## What's New in 1.1.0

 ### Introducing `useAISmarttalkChat`